hugihlynsson/Tetris/README.md

 TETRIS
 ======

-Verkefni í Leikjaforritun við HÍ haustið 2013
+Tetris is a project in Game Programming at the University of Iceland autumn 2013.
+The game is playable at http://hugihlynsson.com/hi/tetris/.
+It is entierly in vanilla JavaScript using the canvas element.
+It builds on a base by Partrick Kerr, the course instructor.
+The sounds are made by Halldór.

+Copyright © 2014 Berglind Silja Aradóttir, Gestur Vagn Baldursson, Halldór Eldjárn, Hugi Hlynsson

 #License

-Copyright © 2014 Berglind Silja Aradóttir, Gestur Vagn Baldursson, Halldór Eldjárn, Hugi Hlynsson

 (The MIT License)